Athletics at the 2020 Summer Olympics – Women's discus throw: Summary

 After a 45 minute break, competition resumed.
 Allman, Steinacker, Yang and Cá were awarded new throws.
 As the first thrower back, Allman was tentative, hew throw going vertical as much as horizontal.
 She voluntarily took a foul.
 Steinacker was able to get a 62.02 which turned out to be enough to get her into the final three throws.
 In the delayed third round, Perković got 65.01m, not enough for medals but in a threatening position.
 And Kaur was able to get into the final 8.

 That final eight was marred by fouls, 14 out of 24 throws.
 Only Pudenz was able to improve to 66.86m, which secured her hold on silver but didn't challenge Allman's first round throw.
 Essentially the medal positions proved to be established in the first round and a half, before the rain.
-And it proved to be USA's first gold medal of the track program.
+And it proved to be the United States' first gold medal of the track program.